 - Unemployed and unable to find full-time employment.

-When choosing between these two options, it’s best to apply for deferment first.
-You may be able to freeze payments for longer than you would in forbearance, and interest won’t accrue if you have subsidized or Perkins loans.
+If you qualify for student loan deferment, it’s usually a better option.
+You may be able to freeze payments for longer than you would in forbearance, and interest won’t accrue if you have subsidized loans or Perkins Loans.
 But if you’re in financial trouble and there’s no deferment available for your situation, then apply for forbearance.

 But before taking the next steps, make sure that you qualify for deferment or forbearance.
 You can’t apply for either option if your federal student loans are in default.
 You also must meet specific requirements for deferment or mandatory forbearance.
 Check the criteria before pursuing these options.